 1. Reduce Allergens In The Entire House

-Dust mites and mold spores thrive in heat and humidity.
-It is recommended that you maintain a temperature between 68˚F and 72˚F and a humidity level of no more than 50 percent to ensure that their growth is reduced substantially.
+Dust mites and mould spores thrive in heat and humidity.
+It is recommended that you maintain a temperature between 68˚F and 72˚F and a humidity level of no more than 50 per cent to ensure that their growth is reduced substantially.
 We also recommend that you use small-particle filters in heating and cooling systems.
 Cleaning or changing the filters regularly can also control the number of allergens in the house.

 2. Reduce Allergens In The Bedrooms

 You should clean your bedroom thoroughly once every week.
 Sheets, pillowcases, and blankets should be washed at least twice a week in hot water if there’s anyone who’s allergic to dust mites.
 Start at the top and work your way down when you clean your bedroom.
 Dust ceiling fans and light fixtures and wash curtains.
 And finally, vacuum the floor including the spaces under the bed and furniture.

 Mould and mildew are the most dangerous allergens in bathrooms.
 Chlorine bleach, hydrogen peroxide, or commercial mildew cleaners are excellent at stopping the growth of mildew.
 Wear rubber gloves and scrub the affected areas with a solution of three parts water to one part bleach to remove mildew build-up.
 An exhaust fan is also recommended to reduce the growth of mildew.
 Also, keep in mind to check the tub, showerhead, sink, and toilet fixtures for leaks and repair immediately.